Do you want to know how to add a search box to a WordPress page?

 When you’re finished customizing your search engine settings, press Done.

-Let’s also give our visitors the ability to search for posts by tags and custom fields.
+Next, you can also give our visitors the ability to search for posts by tags and custom fields.

 Next, find the Tags taxonomy and click on it.